 I bring over 20 years of bodywork experience and education to the massage table!
 I offer you diverse and comprehensive therapeutic massage therapy sessions.
 Your treatment goals are foremost and your needs will be heard and addressed.
-I utilize both traditional and alternative treatment techniques, and recommend self care tips and exercise options that evolve with your individual healing process.
+I utilize an array of treatment techniques, and recommend self care tips and exercise options that evolve with your individual journey.

 My intention is to be a facilitator in the cascade of your healing process and health maintenance.
 I believe that within the human body is the desire and ability to be well.
 I serve to act as a catalyst for this process, by providing you with massage therapy for chronic pain relief.